-The K-Seal ST5516 HD is a “shake, pour, and go” head gasket sealer that comes with an affordable price tag.
+The K-Seal Coolant Leak Repair is a “shake, pour, and go” head gasket sealer that comes with an affordable price tag.
 This product’s standout feature is the fact that it’s compatible with any antifreeze product, which eliminates the need to flush out the coolant system before application.
 It’s a multipurpose product and you can safely use the sealant to solve other leakage issues related to the heater core, engine block, water pump casing, and freeze plugs.

 The formula used to make this product uses a type of nanotechnology, which involves microfibers that mesh to seal cracks and leakages.
-The product is available in a small 8-ounce container that can treat up to 12 cylinders.
-You can expect to see the effect of the sealant within three minutes of application.
+The product is available in a 16-ounce container that can treat up to 55 quarts.
+You can expect to see the effect of the sealant within minutes of application.
 The sealant is easy to use and does not need any special skills.

 The sealant might be fast but will only work for minor leaks.
 If you are dealing with extensive damage, you may want to consider a different product.
 There have been cases of the sealant discoloring some brands of antifreeze products.
 This sealant is, however, a great choice for people looking for an effective, yet affordable sealer.